 As a public speaker, and founding curator of the Teich Archives at the Newberry Library, Katherine Hamilton-Smith brings a fascinating piece of cultural history to life: the invention of the picture postcard, right here in Illinois!

-Over the course of her career, Katherine Hamilton-Smith has given hundreds of presentations, to audiences large and small — including NPR and Canadian Public Radio; American Alliance of Museums; Society of American Archivists; state and regional professional history organizations; guest lectures for college classes; and to public audiences at historical societies and museums across the country.
-As a Road Scholar, she has enjoyed meeting people throughout Illinois, and they have enjoyed learning about the significance of postcards and that Illinois is the birthplace of the picture postcard.
+Over the course of her career, Hamilton-Smith has given hundreds of presentations, to audiences large and small — including NPR and Canadian Public Radio, the American Alliance of Museums, the Society of American Archivists, at museums across the county, and more.
+As a Road Scholar, she has enjoyed meeting people throughout Illinois to share the significance of postcards and their invention in Illinois.

 The Happy Invention: History and Significance of Picture Postcards

 The first picture postcards were published for the 1889 Paris Exposition, celebrating the completion of the Eiffel Tower.
 In America, the first picture postcards were printed for the 1893 World’s Columbian Exposition in Chicago —making Illinois the birthplace of the American picture postcard.
 Since those flowery Victorian originals, uncountable billions of postcards of every aspect of life have been printed, depicting train stations and bandstands, street views and cartoons, ads for products and services, ‘beauties’ and ‘freaks,’ social history both whimsical and dark, and everything in between.
 An early mention of postcards is in the 1870 diary of a Welsh curate, who called them “a happy invention.”